-Even with many companies earning Human Rights Campaign Foundation’s rainbow seal of approval (meaning, they have LGBTQ inclusion policies), few numbers in this group are reaching top levels of these companies.
+Even with many companies earning the Human Rights Campaign Foundation’s rainbow seal of approval (meaning they have LGBTQ inclusion policies), few numbers in this group are reaching the top levels of these companies.

-LGBTQ women have reported discriminating workplace environments in the tech industry and often struggle to overcome deep-set stereotypes and eliminate haunting “don’t ask, don’t tell” mentalities.
+Additionally, LGBTQ women have reported discriminating workplace environments in the tech industry and often struggle to overcome deep-set stereotypes and eliminate haunting “don’t ask, don’t tell” mentalities.

 Revealing the Wage Gap

-In Silicon Valley, the median male makes 61 percent more than the median female.
-It’s been reported that women who work in computer and mathematical fields earn 80 cents to the dollar that men earn doing the same job.
-Add that up: it amounts to $317 per weekly paycheck and $16,484 less per year.
-This type of wage gap results in a significant loss of lifetime earnings for women.
+In Silicon Valley, the median male makes 61% more than the median female.
+Women are awarded far less equity, as well.
+Minority women fare even worse, with Black women CEOs receiving up to 38% less pay than their white male coworkers.
+It’s been reported that women who work in computer and mathematical fields earn 82 cents to the dollar that men earn doing the same job.
+Add that up: it amounts to a $516,120 median salary compared to $90,353.

 How is This Affecting the Tech Industry?

 To some, it may not seem like a big deal.
 Sure, these numbers are horror-movie-level frightening, and the tech industry is mostly male-populated.
 So what?

 Well, for one, this glaring gender gap in tech means our businesses aren’t doing as well as they could be—across all industries.

 Check this out: Women-led companies have historically performed three times better than those with male CEOs.
 This trend is true with startups, too.
 The venture-backed companies that were acquired most often had a 7% share of female execs, as opposed to 3% at unsuccessful (unacquired) firms.